|

 2. Any member club which has not paid its franchise fee or fines by the January meeting shall not have a vote in matters coming before the Board of Directors until franchise fees or fines are paid.

-3. Any member club, which has not paid its fees or fines by the February meeting of any season, shall not play in any League games.
+3. Any member club, which has not paid its fees or fines by the February/March meeting of any season, shall not play in any League games.

 4. The franchise fee of $250 shall accompany each application for a new member club’s franchise.
 The franchise fee shall be returned if the application is denied.
-If the new franchise is approved and participates through its entire inaugural season without a forfeit, the league shall reimburse the franchise $175 at the end of the season.
-(In essence, the league will keep $75 from the franchise in correlation with the fee for existing franchises). (rev 2007)
+If the new franchise is approved and participates through its entire inaugural season without a forfeit, the league shall reimburse the franchise $175 upon entering the league for the next season at the January meeting.
+(In essence, the league will keep $75 from the franchise in correlation with the fee for existing franchises). (rev 2014)

 5. All Umpire pre-payment fees (Currently $10 per game) and league insurance costs must be paid by the first half roster meeting or teams will forfeit games until fees are paid. (rev 2008)